yonran/parcelscan/Readme.md

-Methodology: The Peskin prohibited projects that this program can detect are those that expanded the residential area, the project building’s FAR was greater than the neighborhood FAR, and the size of the expansion was greater than 300 sq. ft.
+Methodology: The Peskin prohibited projects that this program can detect are those that expanded the residential area, the project building’s FAR was greater than the neighborhood FAR, and the size of the expansion was greater than 360 sq. ft.
-(the limit for “limited horizontal expansions”).
+(the limit for “limited horizontal expansions” on a typical 25 ft. lot).
 The neighborhood FAR is calculated by looking at parcels whose centroid is within 300 ft. of the centroid of the project parcel, and dividing the `BLDGSQFT` by `SHAPE_Area` in the `LandUse` file.
 The project building FAR is calculated by summing all the `LAND_USE_*_PROP` columns (e.g. `LAND_USE_RESIDENTIAL_PROP`) in the SF Planning Acela PPTS file, and dividing it by the area of the `the_geom` column.
+Note that since the FAR is calculated from different data sources, there is potential for discrepancies.

 This is a subset of the projects that the Peskin bill would prohibit.
 It also prohibits other projects (e.g. expansions that contain new parking,